-Exploration of the components of the curriculum development process.
+Exploration of the curriculum development process.
 Focus is on the application of major teaching-learning and nursing theories in the classroom environment.
 Supervised practicum related to the role of the teacher of nursing in the classroom is required.

 5242.
 Nurse Educator I

+2(2-0)

+Prerequisite: NURS 5103.

 Exploration of the components of the curriculum development process.
 Focus is on the application of major teaching-learning and nursing theories in the classroom environment.
 Supervised practicum related to the role of the teacher of nursing in the classroom is required.

 5251.
 Nurse Educator II Clinical

+1(0-4)

 Prerequisites: NURS 5241, 5242, 5233.

-Development of a personal philosophy of nursing education and an organizational framework upon which to build curriculum.
+Development of a personal philosophy of nursing education and an organizational framework upon which to build curricula.
 Focus is on the application of major teaching-learning and nursing theories in the clinical laboratory environment.
 Supervised practicum related to the role of the teacher of nursing in the clinical setting is required.

 5252.
 Nurse Educator II

+2(2-0)

 Prerequisites: NURS 5241, 5242, 5233.